 - The Audit Committee shall have the authority and direct responsibility to appoint, retain, compensate, evaluate and, where appropriate, replace the independent registered public accounting firm (subject to stockholder ratification if required or sought by the Board of Directors), and shall advise the Board of Directors on these matters.

-- Any material issues raised by the most recent internal quality-control or peer review or by any inquiry or investigations by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the audit firm, and any steps taken to deal with such issues.
+- Any material issues raised by the most recent Public Company Accounting Oversight Board inspection, peer review, or PwC internal quality control review or by any inquiry or investigations by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the audit firm, and any steps taken to deal with such issues.

 - The Audit Committee shall discuss with the independent registered public accounting firm whether any disclosed relationships or services, or any other factors, may impact the objectivity and independence of the independent registered public accounting firm, and shall recommend to the Board that it take appropriate action to satisfy itself of the independence of the independent registered public accounting firm.

 - The Audit Committee shall have authority to approve all fees and terms of engagement of the independent registered public accounting firm and shall pre-approve, or adopt appropriate procedures to pre-approve, all audit and non-audit services to be provided by the independent registered public accounting firm.

 - The Audit Committee shall set clear hiring policies for employees or former employees of the independent registered public accounting firm and for audit partner rotation in compliance with applicable laws and regulations.

 - The Audit Committee shall review with the independent registered public accounting firm any audit problems or difficulties and management's response thereto.

-C. Compliance and regulatory oversight responsibilities
+B. Compliance and regulatory oversight responsibilities

 The Audit Committee shall:

-- The identification and resolution status of material weaknesses and reportable conditions in the internal control environment, including any significant deficiencies in the design or operation of internal controls that could adversely affect the corporation's ability to record, process, summarize and report financial data.
+- The identification and resolution status of material weaknesses in the internal control environment and any significant deficiencies in the design or operation of internal controls that could adversely affect the corporation's ability to record, process, summarize and report financial data.

 - Review management reports issued by the corporation in accordance with FDICIA and the corresponding independent registered public accounting firm's attestation and agreed-upon procedures reports.

-D. Financial statement and disclosure matters
+C. Financial statement and disclosure matters

 The Audit Committee shall: